 Over 50% of Australians don't have a Will or estate plan, let alone other important medical and life documentation in place.

-It may be daunting to consider another person to make a life changing medical decision, to be guardian of your children or to be your Power of Attorney if you fall ill or become incapacitated.
+It may be daunting to appoint another person to make a life changing medical decision on your behalf, to be guardian of your children or to be your Power of Attorney if you fall ill or become incapacitated.

 However, the unavoidable fact is, if you don't think about these serious decisions now, your partner or children might be put in a situation where they are left guessing your wishes, causing extreme stress, chaos and uncertainty.

-We believe something as important as estate planning should be easy, and have developed a unique package called MyLife Documents™.
-This unique offer allows you to prepare five essential estate planning legal documents easily, in one go, for a fixed price and under the consultation of an expert Wills and Estate Planning lawyer.
+We believe something as important as estate planning should be easy, and we have developed an essential estate planning package called MyLife Documents®.
+This unique offer allows you to prepare five essential estate planning legal documents easily, in one go, for a fixed price and under the consultation of an expert Wills and Estates lawyer.

-Maurice Blackburn will work with you to prepare five vital documents.
+Maurice Blackburn will work with you to prepare five essential documents.

 An Enduring Power of Attorney is a legal document that allows you to nominate one or more people to act on your behalf for legal, financial and personal decisions.
 This power can start when you decide and continues to be effective if you lose the ability to make your own decisions.